CasperN/silica/Design.md

   *  Remember `~TypeName` denotes an *uninitialized state* concept, not Rust destructor syntax.
   *  Remember `handle` *consumes* its argument via a trait mechanism (specific trait TBD)
   *  Avoid re-introducing rejected ideas unless explicitly asked to reconsider.

+* **Onboarding Instructions:** Follow these instructions step by step to familiarize yourself with the Silica project.
+  1. Review this design document.
+     1. List the important features and consider the interactions between pairs of features.
+     2. List points where the design is light on details
+     3. For each of those points, think through a resolution based on the existing document.
+     4. Enumerate the source of potential complexity and think through potential resolution strategies.
+Note that Silica is still in development and while issues need to be surfaced, they need not be immediately solved.
+     5. Compare and contrast Silica against other languages, such as C++, Rust, Python, Koka, Ocaml, and Haskell.
+  2. Review the langauge's implementation files
+     1. See `grammar.js` for the tree-sitter grammar.
+        1. Think through what features are missing.
+The grammar will only be expanded as and when the type system is capable of modeling the associated complexity.
+     2. See `parse.rs` for Rust code that uses the generated tree-sitter parser and converts it to datastructures in Rust
+     3. See `ast.rs` to see the type system, inference, and a long list of tests.
+        1. Describe the current implementation state of the type system.
+Compare it to the implemented features in the parser/grammar.
+Are there gaps?
+        2. Compare the implementation state to the overall design.
+           1. How should the type system be augmented to bring it closer to the design.
+           2. For each potential direction, what is the smallest incremental steps be
+     4. Review the TODOs in the three files.
+        1. For each TODO, describe what changes need to resolve the TODO.
+        2. For each TODO, decide whether it is stale, blocked by other features, blocked by refactoring, or if its readily fixable.
+  3. Propose a roadmap to bring the implementation closer to the intended design
+     1. Based on the gaps and TODOs identified, enumerate the major work items that should be in a roadmap
+     2. Identify dependencies and interactions between items in the roadmap, if two items are interdependent, they should be broken into smaller work items.
+     3. Ensure work items form a directed acyclic graph (a DAG) and then identify which items are unblocked and may be worked on first.
+     4. Of the unblocked work items, decide which should come first, consider ease of implementation and important to the long term goals.
+Prioritize progress and momentum.
+  4. Having followed these steps, reflect on these onboarding instructions and your thinking
+     1. Check your previous thinking.
+Enumerate corrections.
+     2. Critique these onboarding instructions.
+What steps should be expanded or added to better explore the language?
+     3. List out your changes to the onboarding instructions
+     4. Follow your new instructions.

 **Useful Search Terms:** "algebraic effects existential types", "linear types lifetimes", "affine types resource management", "scoped effect handlers", "effect tunneling", "SSA for coroutines", "definite assignment analysis", "immovable types language design", "continuation passing style compilation", "LLVM coroutine intrinsics", "Rust MIR borrow checking", "output reference types", "guaranteed copy elision semantics", "effect handlers driving computation", "asynchronous algebraic effects", "flow sensitive type systems owned types", "typestate analysis implementation", "Hindley-Milner overloading".